Strathnaver: History

 Strathnaver, like many places in the Highlands, was involved in the Highland Clearances, with the eviction of tenants to allow the creation of large sheep farms.
 These generated a higher rental income to the Sutherland Estate than the mixed farms that existed in the inland areas of the strath before clearance.
 A second objective of clearance was to overcome the recurrent years of famine that afflicted the region.

 The displaced tenants were offered crofts, with some shared grazing, in the coastal regions.
 The intention was that many would earn a living from fishing, as well as obtaining some subsistence from crops and a few cattle.
 The people evicted resented this change as a loss of status from farmer to crofter, but this was not understood by the estate when they started implementing their plans in Strathnaver in 1814.

 The first clearances in Strathnaver involved only 28 families (an estimated 140 people).
 Eviction notices were given in December 1813 by Patrick Sellar, the estate factor.
 The notices took effect on Whitsun 1814.
 Events were complicated by two things.
 Firstly, Sellar had successfully bid for the lease of the sheep farm that the clearance would create.
 Secondly, the laying out of the land for the new crofts had been seriously delayed, so displaced tenants had little time to prepare for their removal.
 Nevertheless, some departed before the appointed day, whilst others waited for the eviction party's arrival.

 As was normal practice, the roof timbers of cleared houses were destroyed to prevent re-occupation after the eviction party had left.
 On 13 June 1814, this was done by burning in the case of Badinloskin, the house occupied by William Chisholm.
 Accounts vary, but it is possible that his elderly and bedridden mother-in-law was still in the house when it was set on fire.
 In James Hunter's understanding of events, Sellar ordered her to be immediately carried out as soon as he realised what was happening.
 The old lady died 6 days later.
 Eric Richards suggests that the old woman was carried to an outbuilding before the house was destroyed.
 Whatever the facts of the matter, Sellar was charged with culpable homicide and arson, in respect of this incident and others during this clearance.
 The charges were brought by Robert Mackid, the Sheriff Depute, driven by the enmity he held for Sellar for catching him poaching.
 As the trial approached, the Sutherland estate was reluctant to assist Sellar in his defence, distancing themselves from their employee.
 He was acquitted of all charges at his trial in 1816.
 The estate were hugely relieved, taking this as a justification of their clearance activity.
-(Robert Mackid became a ruined man and had to leave the county, providing Sellar with a grovelling letter of apology and confession.)
+(Robert Mackid had to leave the county to rebuild his career elsewhere, providing Sellar with a grovelling letter of apology and confession before he left.)
 Nevertheless, Sellar and William Young were dismissed and replaced by Francis Suther, working under the direction of James Loch.
 Sellar remained as the tenant of the new sheep farm in Strathnaver, Rhiloisk.